 Soundboard magazine states that Nicholas Ciraldo’s performances are “without reservations, marvelous…with abundant technique and commitment to the music…one of the best….”
 Allmusic.com describes his playing “goes right to the heart of the music, with his precise, active, athletic style.”
 The Baton Rouge Advocate writes that Ciraldo is “definitely in command….generating a collective gasp of amazement in the audience.”
 Kansas City’s Journal of the Performing Arts says Ciraldo’s “touch was nimble and delicate, skilled without being flashy.
 The instrument was a clear extension of the performer, with integrity of sound and performance taking precedence.”

 Nicholas Ciraldo has been artist-in-residence at several notable organizations.
 As a member of the Quadrivium Guitar Quartet, he traveled throughout rural Kentucky under the auspices of New Performing Arts.
-The Saint Louis Symphony Orchestra and Austin Classical guitar has hosted Duo Cintemani.
+The Saint Louis Symphony Orchestra and Austin Classical Guitar has hosted Duo Cintemani both twice.
 Most recently, Ciraldo taught at the School of Music and Fine Arts in Curitiba, Brazil, the Industrial University of Santander, in Bucaramanga, Colombia, and the University of Costa Rica.
 He has given numerous lectures and masterclasses throughout North and South America.

 Nicholas Ciraldo held diverse positions with several arts organizations.
 He was Artistic Director of the Boston Classical Guitar Society and Vice President of Austin Classical Guitar.
-He was co-founder of the Hammer/Nail Project, a collegiate program that links student composers with guitarists and shows how to write for the guitar in the most idiomatic way possible.
+He was co-founder of the Hammer/Nail Project, a program that links student composers with guitarists in order to show composers how to write for the guitar.
 He was Undergraduate Coordinator as well as Associate Director of the Southern Miss School of Music.